-The infrastructure stream will provide funding for the development of functional, inclusive and fit for-purpose female friendly sport facilities that meet the current and future needs of the South Australian community.
+The infrastructure stream will provide funding for the development of functional, inclusive and fit for-purpose female friendly football facilities that meet the current and future needs of the South Australian community.

-Eligible applicants may request a maximum of \$250,000, with local government councils eligible to apply for a maximum of \$500,000.
+Eligible applicants may request a maximum of \$250,000, with Football South Australia (FSA) and local government councils eligible to apply for a maximum of \$500,000.